 What new services are you offering this year?

-Receive our consulting services free-of-charge during Community Shifting Gears.
+Receive our consulting services free-of-charge during Shifting Gears.
 Complete a Bike-friendly Business Audit, craft a new Telecommuting Policy, or learn about best practices in incentivizing employees to go car-free.
 For a full listing of services, click here.

 Are there courses available to the community, too?

 Yes, this year GreenUP and B!KE have partnered to offer Bike Night, every Thursday from April through September.
-Each Thursday will be a different focus – 1st week Bike Mechanics, 2nd week Family-focused, 3rd week Skills Building, 4th week Discovery Ride.
-To register click here.
-The City of Peterborough and GreenUP will also be offering Peterborough by Bike tours and will be popping up at various events through the month of May.
+Each Thursday will be a different focus – Bike Mechanics, Family-focused, Skills Building, Discovery Rides, and Movie Nights.
+To register, click here.
+The City of Peterborough and GreenUP will also be offering various events through the month of May.
 Of course, if you have an idea for a new event, or a group who would like one of the workshops or services offered to workplaces and schools, please be in touch!

 Modes of Transport FAQ: